karldw/conleySE/README.md

 - Consider making the residuals all at once: e = I-(X(X'X) ^(-1)X'y
 - It's probably overkill to use the heavy-duty haversine function; I think there's no difference for points within the same quadrant of the globe.
 (Test this.)
 - Consider using (pysparse's skyline format)[http://pysparse.sourceforge.net/formats.html#sparse-skyline-format] to work with symmetric sparse matrices
+- Consider just importing the ball tree from scikit-learn, then scaling the unit sphere (with haversine distance) to the earth. (or, actually, downsizing the search radius to fit a unit sphere).
+The downside there is I couldn't support Vincenty distance.

 # Panel
 - Warn about unbalanced data?